 Plus, I never quite understand why he’s there, what his real mission is, not to mention how he’s even still alive, at this point.

 But back to some of the good stuff – seeing Daniela Ruah interrogate Pietra in her native Portuguese was a joy.
 Kensi talking about how hard it is to, you know, be a woman and have to fight while ON YOUR PERIOD, was refreshing.
 Seeing Kensi and Deeks honestly talk about how hard FLETC has been for him, and how out of place he feels was super good too, a reminder that this show is often really good at the small, real moments between characters.
-Other procedurals might have just glossed over this, but NCIS: LA never forgets.
+Other procedurals might have just glossed over this, but NCIS: Los Angeles never forgets.

 Also, I enjoyed the opening discussing between Roundtree and Fatima about the relationship between social injustice and the police.
 It just didn’t go anywhere, like, you know, most of the episode.
 Good character moments are fine and well, but they need to be leading somewhere, and lately, that doesn’t always feel like the case.